-As we relieved that glorious evening on Facebook and in our stories, I found myself thinking about how special every wedding I’ve attended has been.
+As we reflected on that glorious evening, I found myself thinking about how special every wedding I’ve attended has been.

-Each one involved two people pledging their lives together.
+Each one involved two people pledging their lives to each other.
 We’ve watched two families merging into one.
-We’ve danced, eaten cake, drunk punch and champagne, toasted, cheered, laughed and cried.
+We’ve danced, eaten cake, drunk punch and champagne, toasted, cheered, laughed, and cried.

-I’m not sure I’ll ever attend a wedding so polished and perfect as Briana and Joey’s, but even the most meagre one has blessed me.
+I’m not sure I’ll ever attend a wedding so perfect, but even the most meager one blessed me years ago.

 A simple wedding

-Eighteen months or so after the wedding that really changed my life–mine–my young naval officer arrived at his first submarine undergoing an overhaul at Mare Island Naval Shipyard.
+Eighteen months after the wedding that really changed my life — mine — we moved to Mare Island Naval Shipyard.

 For no reason other than my personal opinion.